KeithSloan/FreeCAD_Python_GDML/README.md

 ### Windows

-* Contents of Mod directory should be copied to a sub directory named GDML in the windows FreeCAD Mod directory
+* Contents of Mod directory should be copied to a sub directory named GDML in the windows FreeCAD Mod directory this should include the sub directory Resources

-* A correct version of `python3-lxml` for your version of windows should be downloaded and installed.
+* To instal lxml under Windows

+  * Install pip
+  * From the FreeCAD bin directory i.e. C:\Program Files\FreeCAD 0.18\bin
+  * Run the command pip install lxml --user <username>
   * Start or Restart FreeCAD

 ## Details of GDML